Hungover Politics With A Romanian Cab Driver

 We were dropped off at the square and headed to a traditional restaurant Kartsi recommended.
 I really, really wanted to try Romanian goulash, which is supposed to be spicier than Hungarian, but the schnitzel was calling my name again.
 I can’t get enough.
 If the goulash was a starter and not an entree, I would’ve ordered it, too.

-If we had more time, I think I could’ve spent an entire week in this area and not be bored at all.
+If we had more time, I think I could’ve spent an entire week in Brasov, Romania and not be bored at all.
+Truthfully, I would’ve liked at least two days in Brasov.
 Jeff said that initially it was the place he was least looking forward to going, but so far, it’s been his favorite day.
 Indeed.